I bought your PyQt5 book because I wanted a simple way to create native applications, and I was not disappointed.

 Basic concepts and first steps

-Starting from the very basics of creating a desktop window the book takes you on a tour of the key features of PySide2 you can use to build real-life applications.
+Starting from the very basics of creating a desktop window this modern PyQt5 book takes you on a tour of the key features of Qt you can use to build real-life applications.

 We'll look at the basic building blocks of Qt applications — Widgets, Layouts & Signals and learn how Qt uses the event loop to handle and respond to user input.